CS-DS-125/125book/py4e_rst/15-database.rst

 Our database is stored in the file ``spider.sqlite3`` and it has one table named ``Twitter``.
-Each row in the ``Twitter`` table has a column for the account name, whether we have retrieved the friends of this account, and how many times this account has been “friended”.
+Each row in the ``Twitter`` table has a column for the account name, whether we have retrieved the friends of this account, and how many times this account has been "friended".

-In the main loop of the program, we prompt the user for a Twitter account name or “quit” to exit the program.
+In the main loop of the program, we prompt the user for a Twitter account name or "quit" to exit the program.
 If the user enters a Twitter account, we retrieve the list of friends and statuses for that user and add each friend to the database if not already in the database.
 If the friend is already in the list, we add 1 to the ``friends`` field in the